sesamyab/docs/docs/news-widget/meta-tags.md

 When a new article or post is created it is added to the catalog of products either by using the meta tags of the page or the `sesamy-content-data` tag.

-These tags are required to create a valid product `title`, `description`, `image`, `price` and `currency`.
+These tags are required to create a valid product: `title`, `description`, `image`, `price` and `currency`.

-In addition there are optional fields that for instance can used to create subscriptions.
+In addition, there are optional fields that for instance can be used to create subscriptions.

-The fiels are fetched with fallback so for instance the `title` field is fetched from the `sesamy:title` meta tag if available.
+The fields are fetched with fallback so for instance the `title` field is fetched from the `sesamy:title` meta tag if available.
 If it isn't available it falls back to the `og:title` meta tag and so on.

 ## Required Fields